SPICEWOOD, TX $2,225,000

 Hallway Bridge

 This is a modern structure designed and approved by a local commercial structural engineer to connect the Brazos House on lower ground to the Homann House on the hill across a 10-foot vertical grade change like a covered bridge.
-This hallway spans 26 feet, connecting the Homann House mudroom to the Brazos House living room, lined with floor-to-ceiling picture windows on one side and 2 ½ bathrooms on the other to accommodate larger gatherings.
+This hallway spans 26 feet, connecting the Homann House mudroom to the Brazos House living room.
+It is lined with floor-to-ceiling picture windows on one side and features 2 ½ bathrooms on the other, accommodating larger gatherings.

 The mudroom, just off the kitchen, provides direct entry from the South porch and offers storage for shoes, boots, jackets, and hats—an excellent staging area before or after a hike through the acreage.
 Here, you’ll find an antique cast iron mop-sink salvaged from Round Rock High School, offering a place to wash up, trim and arrange wildflowers, or wash smaller pets.